 Be vivid, instead.
 Perfectly on point yet entirely unexpected for its smart brevity and wit, vivid content grabs attention.
 And by animating the fierce distinctions that give brands their bite, it sparks response.
 This is the work we do.
 And we do it well.

-Indeed, the company doesn't exist whose strongest narrative we can't nail, and for good reason: We've been trained by the best -- Oracle's Larry Ellison, Deloitte's Michael Raynor, and PepsiCo's Indra Nooyi to name a few.
-We bring to each project the sum of what we've learned about engaging key constituents; all to make our clients appreciably better at nurturing leads, closing sales, cultivating partners, pursuing investors, recruiting talent, and invigorating their own teams.
+Indeed, the company doesn't exist whose story we can't strengthen, and for good reason: We've been trained by the best.
+Oracle's Larry Ellison.
+Deloitte's Michael Raynor.
+And PepsiCo's Indra Nooyi, to name just a few.
+We bring to each project the sum of what we've learned about engaging key constituents -- all to make our clients appreciably better at nurturing leads, closing sales, cultivating partners, pursuing investors, recruiting talent, and invigorating their own teams.

-Considered among the finest producers of corporate, marketing, and executive communications, and appreciative of this distinction, I founded bVIVID to help companies win an unfair share of attention from all key constituents: customers, prospects, partners, investors, and prospective hires.
+Considered among the finest producers of messaging and content, and appreciative of this distinction, I equip companies to spark response from key constituents: customers, prospects, partners, and investors.

-I'm an alumnus of Stony Brook University, where I served as Editor-in-Chief of the college newspaper and won the Buskin Prize for Journalism, administered by Newsday.
-A grateful father of four, I run five miles a day and do some of my best thinking between miles two and five.
+I went to Stony Brook University, where I was editor-in-chief of the campus newspaper and won the Buskin Prize for Journalism, sponsored by Newsday.
+A grateful father of four, I run five miles a day and do some of my best work between miles two and five.